• Skip to main content

 Kadhi requires a long-simmering duration for best texture and taste but the active cooking time is very low.
 You can pronounce Kadhi as [Ker-hee] in Urdu or [Kud-dhee] in Gujrati.

-Ingredients for Punjabi Kadhi.
+Ingredients for Kadhi Pakora.

 Ingredients